 Mirimiri is often confused with massage due to the therapeutic hands-on application that is sometimes applied.
 Mirimiri works on the layers through the body.

 Romiromi is a deeper stimulation of the body's tissue and haemata (pressure points).
 Most often performed in culmination with mirimiri.

 Romiromi is a traditional form of Māori bodywork and uses similar techniques and tools to mirimiri.
 With a deeper focus on the stirring and agitation of tightly held blockages, tensions and/or trauma that has been held in the body.
 Stimulating a healthy circulation of oxygen and blood flow through the body.

 Aro Hā Mahi

-Aro Hā is guided breathe work that will gently mirimiri the internal layers and systems of the body.
-Often used in culmination with mirimiri and romiromi, or can be used independently.
+Aro Hā is guided breathe work that gently miri's the internal layers and systems of the body.
+Applied alongside mirimiri and romiromi, or can be used independently.
 The client is guided on how to apply Aro Hā.

-Can be calming and helpful to people who have or are experiencing heightened emotions.
+Can be calming and helpful to people who experience heightened emotions.

 Ngā Pu Ora